Guaranteed Income Bonds

 - cash it in

 If you choose to renew your Bond for another term of the same length, you’ll receive the interest rate we quote in your letter, even if our rates go down before your maturity date.
 If you renew for a different term, you’ll receive the rate on offer on the date your Bond matures.
-Bear in mind that this could be lower than the rate in the summary box we send you.
+Bear in mind that this could be higher or lower than the rate in the summary box we send you.

 See the summary box for the renewal rates on offer:

 Not heard from us?